-Lisbon is the colorful capital of Portugal and has much to offer.
-But, this guide will also cover the Belém district of Lisbon, Cascais, and Sintra since they are just too close not to explore.
+Lisbon is the colorful capital of Portugal and has the foods and sights to rank with the top cities in Europe.
+We'll also look at the nearby Belém district, which is packed with must-see attractions.
 The sites are spread out in Lisbon, which is why you have many options for lodging and any location is close to something you'll want to see.

-Continue your train ride to Cascais, about 45 minutes from Belém.
-This old fishing village is now packed with sun-seeking locals and tourists alike.
+After eating your pastry, hop back on the train (Linha de Cascais) to continue to Cascais.
+This is about 45 minutes past Belém.
+Cascais is an old fishing village that is now packed with sun-seeking locals and tourists alike.
 And for good reason - not only is it pictueresque, but the seafood is top notch.
 My favorite place is O Pescador.
 If you want to be right on the beach, there are other options that tradeoff food quality for views.
 Be aware, you may see some nude bathers - not always a pretty sight!